Analyzing Differentiable Fuzzy Logic Operators: Implication

 These derivatives closely follow the modus ponens and modus tollens rules.
 When the antecedent is high, increase the consequent, and when the consequent is low, decrease the antecedent.
 However, around $(1-a)=c$, the derivative is equal and the `distrust' option is chosen.
 This can result in counter-intuitive behaviour.
 For example, if the agent predicts 0.6 for $\pred{raven}$ and 0.5 for $\pred{black}$ and we use gradient descent until we find a maximum, we could end up at 0.3 for $\pred{raven}$ and 1 for $\pred{black}$.
 We would end up increasing our confidence in $\pred{black}$ as $\pred{raven}$ was high.
 However, because of additional modus tollens reasoning, $\pred{raven}$ is barely true.

-Furthermore, if the agent most of the time predicts values around $a=0,\ c=0$ as a result of the modus tollens case being the most common, then a majority of the gradient decreases the antecedent as $\dmta{I_{RC}}(0,0)= 1$.
+Furthermore, if the agent most of the time predicts values around $a=0,\ c=0$ as a result of the modus tollens case being the most common, then a majority of the gradient decreases the antecedent as $\left.\dmta{I_{RC}}{a}{0}\right\rvert_{a=0}= 1$.
 We identify two methods that counteract this behavior.
 We introduce the second method in Section \ref{sec:sigm_implication}.

-\dualfigure{\imgT dMT_logged_reichenbach.pdf}{\imgT dMT_RMSE1_reichenbach.pdf}{Left: The antecedent derivative of the Reichenbach implication with the log-product aggregator.
-Right: The antecedent derivative of the Reichenbach implication with the RMSE aggregator.}{fig:reichenbach-aggregators}

-The first method for counteracting the `corner' behavior notes that different aggregators change how the derivatives of the implications behave.
-In particular, we compare the log-product aggregator and the RMSE aggregator and how they combine with the Reichenbach implication.
-By using the chain rule and Equation \ref{eq:deriv_apme}, we find that the derivatives with respect to the negated antecedent using those aggregators are:
+The first method for counteracting the `corner' behavior notes that different aggregators change how the derivatives of the implications behave when their truth value is high.
+For instance, we find that the derivatives with respect to the negated antecedent when using the log-product aggregator and RMSE aggregator are

-We plot these functions with respect to $a_i$ and $c_i$ in Figure \ref{fig:reichenbach-aggregators}.
-Note that for the RMSE aggregator, the truth values of other inputs $a_j,\ c_j$, $i\neq j$ can change the shape of the function.
-We arbitrarily choose $n=2$ and $a_1,\ c_1$ so that $(a_1 - a_1 \cdot c_1)^2=0.9$.
-Note also that the derivative with respect to the negated antecedent using the RMSE aggregator is 0 in $a_i=0$, $c_i=0$ as then $a_i - a_i \cdot c_i = 0$, and using the log-product aggregator, the derivative is 1.
+We plot these functions in Figure \ref{fig:reichenbach-aggregators}.
+For the RMSE aggregator we choose $n=2$ and $a_1,\ c_1$ so that $(a_1 - a_1 \cdot c_1)^2=0.9$.
+Note that the derivative with respect to the negated antecedent using the RMSE aggregator is 0 in $a_i=0$, $c_i=0$ as then $a_i - a_i \cdot c_i = 0$, and using the log-product aggregator, the derivative is 1.
 By differentiable contrapositive symmetry, the consequent derivative is 0 when using both aggregators.
-This shows that when using the RMSE aggregator, the derivatives will vanish at the two corners, i.e. $a=0,\ c=0$ and $a=1,\ c=1$.
-On the other hand, when using the log-product aggregator, one of antecedent and consequent will have a gradient.
+This shows that when using the RMSE aggregator, the derivatives will vanish at the corners $a=0,\ c=0$ and $a=1,\ c=1$, while when using the log-product aggregator, one of $a$ and $c$ will still have a gradient.

 \dualfigure{\imgT log_dMP_goguen.pdf}{\imgT log_dMT_goguen.pdf}{The derivatives of the Goguen implication.
 Note that we plot these in log scale.}{fig:deriv_goguen}